sharife/golden-thread/site/content/productions/what-do-the-women-say.md

         world and has been invited to give Arabic Music workshops at UC Berkeley and Stanford.
 She has also taught Arabic music at the San Francisco Conservatory of Music.
-She has held the position of Music Director of the Aswat Women Ensemble four four years; an all female Bay Area community ensemble specializing in Arab music.
+She has held the position of Music Director of the Aswat Women Ensemble for four years; an all female Bay Area community ensemble specializing in Arab music.
 She also served as the co-manager and instructor of the Aswat Women Empowerment Program during their 2019 Fall season; a program designed to empower women of Arab